OpenLiberty/cloud-hosted-guides/instructions/guide-reactive-messaging/README.md

 Navigate into the guide

 `cd guide-microprofile-reactive-messaging`

 The **start** directory contains the starting project that you will build upon.

+`cd start`

 # MicroProfile Reactive Messaging Key Concepts

 MicroProfile Reactive Messaging recommends a design to build reactive applications based on the following main concepts:

-Channel
+**Channel**

-A channel is a bridge for transporting messages between different parts of the reactive system.
+A **channel** is a bridge for transporting messages between different parts of the reactive system.
 This can be between the service and a messaging-broker, or between two components within the same service.

 **@Outgoing**